 The first part of this article will go over what criteria a prepper should consider when selecting a handgun.
-In the second half, I’ll list my recommendations for the best pistols and revolvers for preppers and survival and explain what makes them good choices.
+In the second half, I’ll cover my recommendations for the best pistols and revolvers for preppers and survival and explain what makes them good choices.

 What Makes a Handgun a Good Choice for a Prepper?

 While there are many excellent handguns available not all of them are well-suited for use in a survival scenario.
 A prepper should choose a weapon that is reliable out of the box but can be serviced when needed.

 Here are some criteria that you should look for when selecting a pistol or a revolver:

 The most important characteristic that a prepper should look for in a handgun is reliability.
 If the gun doesn’t go bang when you need it to it is absolutely worthless.